-We cannot allow this resistance to action on loss and damage.
-These nations deserve the right to determine how to use funds.
-The US is the largest historical emitter of carbon pollution and bears the most significant responsibility of any country for the climate impacts.
+The U.S. is the largest historical emitter of carbon pollution and bears the most significant responsibility of any country for the climate impacts.

-With escalating climate impacts in every country, governments need to start talking and the U.S. must stop blocking—and instead help healing and repair move forward.
+With escalating climate impacts in every country, we must ensure wealthy governments help healing and repair move forward.

 Responsibility starts with us.